 Differential Gene Expression of PARDS Severity Compared to Healthy Controls

 We determined whether the differential gene expression profiles for children with PARDS by comparing children with mild ARDS and moderate/severe ARDS from GSE147902 with healthy controls from the GSE66099 data set.
 We chose GSE147902 as the ARDS data set because children in this cohort met both the Berlin and PALICC criteria to be enrolled.
-There were 16,221 genes included in the analyses, and there were XXX genes down-regulated and XXX genes up-regulated in the mild PARDS vs. healthy controls.
-There were YYY genes down-regulated and YYY genes up-regulated in the moderate/severe PARDS vs. healthy controls.
+There were 16,221 genes included in the analyses, and there were 4313 genes down-regulated and 1063 genes up-regulated in the mild PARDS vs. healthy controls.
+There were 4008 genes down-regulated and 1190 genes up-regulated in the moderate/severe PARDS vs. healthy controls.
 Volcano plots of the mild PARDS vs. healthy controls and moderate/severe PARDS vs. healthy controls are shown in Supplementary Figure 2A and 2B, respectively.
 Pathway analysis was performed after controlling for genes with 95% or more collinearity followed by a stability selection algorithm to select genes by their importance in distinguishing mild or moderate/severe PARDS from controls.
 Over-representation analysis of differentially expressed genes corresponding to pathways within the Kyoto Encyclopedia of Genes and Genomes (KEGG) database associated with mild and moderate/severe PARDS are shown in Figures 1A and 1B, respectively.(14, 15) The top five pathways common between the mild and moderate/severe PARDS groups include: metabolic pathways, pathways in cancer, Herpes simplex virus 1 infection, Cytokine-cytokine receptors interactions, and the phosphatidylinositol 3-kinase and protein kinase B (PI3K-Akt) signaling pathway.
 While the first-level KEGG pathways are similar for mild PARDS vs. control and moderate/severe PARDS vs. control, there are more genes are represented in the moderate/severe PARDS group compared with the mild PARDS group and the rank-ordering of the top five pathways differ between the mild vs. moderate/severe PARDS groups.

 The genes and corresponding first-level KEGG pathways for mild PARDS or moderate/severe PARDS vs. healthy controls were fed into the R package Pathway Network Visualizer (PANEV).(16) The PANEV network of first-level and second-level genes and pathways corresponding to mild PARDS vs. healthy controls and to moderate/severe PARDS vs. healthy controls were mapped.
 The genes corresponding the first- and second-level pathways and a summary of the number of genes within each second-level pathways are shown for the mild PARDS vs. healthy controls (Supplementary Files 1-3) and moderate/severe PARDS vs. healthy controls (Supplementary Files 4-6).
 Of the top 10 second-level pathways, there were nine in common between mild and moderate/severe PARDS vs. healthy controls with the top five pathways in the same rank-order including: antigen processing and presentation, natural killer cell cytotoxicity, endocytosis, cytokine-cytokine interactions, and regulation of actin cytoskeleton (compare Supplementary Files 3 and 6).
 The top ten second-level pathways that differed included the spliceosome network for mild PARDS vs. controls and oxidative phosphorylation in moderate/severe PARDS vs. controls.